 Richard A. Miller, MD, PhD

 Dr. Miller’s research group focuses on problems in the basic biology of aging, mostly in mice, but sometimes using cell lines from long-lived birds, rodents, and primates.
-His laboratory also studies drugs that slow aging and extend lifespan in mice, as part of the NIA-funded Interventions Testing Program.
+His laboratory is one of three ITP test sites, focusing on studies of drugs that slow aging and extend lifespan in mice.

 Presented by the Nathan Shock Center Coordinating Center.